Establishing a lush forest community in Dubai’s inland desert

 Size4.8 acres (Experience Center) 182 acres (overall development)

 At the southern edge of Dubai, Ghaf Woods—a new 182-acre mixed-use community—is positioned to become the region’s first “forest living” community, inverting the city’s typical development pattern through its organization around tree canopy rather than buildings.
-Planned to deliver over 7,000 homes for an estimated 26,000 residents, beginning with a dune-like Experience Center at its entrance.
+Planned to deliver over 7,000 homes for an estimated 26,000 residents, the development is being constructed in phases, beginning with a dune-like Experience Center at its entrance.

 Named for the ghaf, the United Arab Emirates’ drought-tolerant national tree, the landscape is structured around over 35,000 trees.
 This robust canopy is designed to reduce ambient temperatures by up to 5°C while improving air quality and expanding usable outdoor space in one of the world’s hottest climates, targeting approximately 15 square meters of green space per resident, well above global benchmarks.
 Native and climate-adapted species like gum tree, bristle grass, and saltbush are densely planted to establish a layered forest system over time, reducing irrigation demand while stabilizing sandy soils and supporting habitat.